 Instructions

-- Peel and chop the onion finely.
+- Peel and chop 1 large onion finely.

 - Stir, and when the kohlrabi begins to cook, lower the heat even further.
 Simmer uncovered gently for 15 minutes, during which time the kohlrabi will soften.
 If necessary, season to taste.